Get the inside scoop with LoginTC and learn about relevant security news and insights.

 To address these challenges, LoginTC offers an out-of-the-box MFA solution designed specifically for the FortiGate IPsec VPN.
 With LoginTC MFA you get:

-Fortinet VPN with Hardware Token authentication
+Fortinet VPN with Phone Call authentication